One of the biggest obstacles every land investor has to wrestle with is finding the “market value” of vacant land.

 I would say to make sure you are comparing apples to apples.
 One lot might look very competitive on paper, but when driving by or at least viewing it on Google “Street View”, differences can become apparent.
 I would also recommend talking with the city to ensure the land use and zoning are understood.
 I say this because sometimes information provided in Tax Records may not be accurate.
 The definitive word should come from the planning department instead of published records that may not have been updated in years.

-Believe me, I would LOVE to give you a crystal clear approach to valuing land that will always work, every time – but I’m afraid there is no such thing (and if anyone tries to tell you otherwise, I'd be highly suspicious of whatever they're trying to sell you).
+Believe me, I would LOVE to give you a crystal clear approach to valuing land that will always work, every time – but it's just not that simple (and if anyone tries to tell you otherwise, I'd be highly suspicious of whatever they're trying to sell you).
 The fact is – even an appraiser's opinion should be taken with a grain of salt.
-When we're talking about real estate (…or any other product or service, for that matter), the final rule is this:
+When we're talking about real estate (or any other product or service, for that matter), the final rule is this:

 It's worth whatever someone is willing to pay for it.

-The data (when available) can give us a really good idea on this, but even that isn't a certainty.
-At the end of the day, the value is more contingent on finding the right buyer, for the right property, at the right time.
+The data (when available) can give us a halfway decent idea on this, but that isn't something you should bet your life on.
+The value is mostly contingent on finding the right buyer, for the right property, at the right time.
 Extracting the most value from any piece of real estate is an art, not a science.

-When it comes to determining the value of land – the best you can do is perform a reasonable amount of research.
+When determining land value, the best you can do is perform a reasonable amount of research.
 Take the time you need to carefully consider the items listed above.
-Dig up whatever data you can find with tools like AgentPro247, look at other locally listed properties on Zillow and use the best, most unbiased judgment you can manage.
+Dig up whatever data you can find with tools like DataTree or PropStream, look at other locally listed properties on Zillow and use the best, most unbiased judgment you can manage.

 At the end of the day, if you're making low enough offers, you should be able to protect yourself from most of the risks of land investing.